Abhi-R0211/ImageProcessing/USEME.md

     - downsize test output 100 100
 - Conditions:
     - Note: Image must be loaded before running this command.
-    - The width and height of the new Image should be less than the widht and height of the current Image
+    - The width and height of the new Image should be less than the width and height of the current Image

 ### 19. run-script

 - Description: Runs a batch of commands from a file.
-- Usage: run-script <script-file-path>
+- Usage: run <script-file-path>
-- Example: run-script commands.txt
+- Example: run commands.txt
 - Conditions:
     - The script file should contain one command per line.
     - Commands in the script file should follow the same format as above.